GNOME/gtk/docs/reference/gtk/question_index.md

     So pack both a #GtkCellRendererPixbuf and a #GtkCellRendererText into the column.

-28. I can set data easily on my #GtkTreeStore/#GtkListStore models using gtk_list_store_set() and gtk_tree_store_set(), but can't read it back?
+28. I can set data easily on my #GtkTreeStore or #GtkListStore models using gtk_list_store_set() and gtk_tree_store_set(), but can't read it back?

     Both the #GtkTreeStore and the #GtkListStore implement the #GtkTreeModel